intel/intel-inb-manageability/inbm-v5.md

   - Send dynamic telemetry to Azure
   - Implement all dynamic telemetry supported in Turtle Creek v4; send periodically

+### Epic 6: INBC

+**Goal:** Provide an easy to use command line tool for test/debug purposes similar to the existing TC v4 INBC tool.

+- **Story 6.1:** Define Command structure
+  - Determine the command line structure that makes sense to support the proposed and future commands necessary for OTA and Source updates.

+- **Story 6.2:** Build Initial INBC Framework
+  - Build the initial Framework using Golang Cobra to support the INBC tool

 ## System Diagram

 Below represents a wholistic view of how Turtle Creek (TC) fits into a Device Management system.